Perlkonig/personal-blog/01.blog/fallcon-31-2018-wrap-up/item.md

 * Perhaps the second-most popular aspect of FallCon is the auction (Saturday evening) and flea market (Sunday morning).
 At the auction you can apparently get some great deals, but unless you're going to buy a bunch of games to quickly fill up your collection, I just don't find it worth my time (the auction can take 3 hours).
 I'd personally rather be playing games.
 The flea market is just that&mdash;a bunch of tables with people selling games.
 Again, some great deals to be had, if you're looking.

 * And finally they have the vendor tables.
 Again, not really my thing, but I did discover some more game stores and [a Calgary-based maker of beautiful game tables](http://wheatlandwoodwork.ca/).
-So that was exciting :)
+So that was exciting :smile:

 [![Open gaming area](open-area.jpg?cropResize=500,500&classes=caption "Part of the open gaming area")](open-area.jpg)